The acupuncture points on the DU meridian are fantastic for treating back and spine issues. I wonder if those are the points I received as a child…

 The Du Mai and Psychology

 First, the Du calms the mind, but it’s also in charge of passion (Ming Men Fire)!
-Second, it controls our central nervous system, it is therefore of vital importance in our capacity of thinking.
-It’s the force behind self growth and self development.
+Second, it controls our central nervous system; therefore, it is of vital importance in our capacity to think.
+It’s the force behind self-growth and self-development.
 Third, it’s the vessel which gives us our independence, and determination.*

 du-mai

-*Thank you to Yvonne Farrell for her amazing insight into the Ren Mai psychology*
+*Thank you to Yvonne Farrell for her amazing insight into the Du Mai psychology*